mirage/ocaml-git/README.md

 All the objects share a consistent API, and convenience functions are provided to manipulate the different objects.
-For instance, it is possible to make a pack file position independant (as the Zlib compression might change the relative offsets between the packed objects), to generate pack indexes from pack files, or to expand the filesystem of a given commit.
+For instance, it is possible to make a pack file position independent (as the Zlib compression might change the relative offsets between the packed objects), to generate pack indexes from pack files, or to expand the filesystem of a given commit.